-a.

-Textiles (i.e., fabrics including upholstery) and plastics in products contain 100 ppm (0.01%) by weight or less of the below compounds and chemical classes, unless higher amounts are mandated by local codes.
-For assessing compliance of a product, all pieces of each of the two material categories (textiles, plastics) are grouped together and each material category is assessed independently against the 100 ppm threshold:
+of the below compounds and chemical classes, assessing compliance of a product, all pieces of d plastics in products contain 100 ppm (0.01%) by weight or less unless higher amounts are mandated by local codes.
+For each of the two material categories (textiles, plastics) are assessed independently against the 100 ppm threshold:

 1. Halogenated flame retardants (HFR).

-2. Per- and polyfluoroalkyl substances (PFAS).
+2. Per- and polyfluoroalkyl substances (PFAS)

 3. Lead.

 4. Cadmium.

 5. Mercury.

-By signing made in go pelow, I represent that, to the best of my knowledge, all of the responses provided on this form are accurate and od faith.
+b.
+Do not contain textiles and plastic.
+By signing below, I represent that, to the best of my knowled made in good faith. ge, all of the responses provided on this form are accurate and

-Printed Na ne: Signature:
+Printed Name: Signature:

-dual using this form is not in the role of Designer, provide a description of the individual's project role, including of their ability to sign off on the above requirements, here:
+If the individual using this form is not in the role of Designer, justification of their ability to sign off on the above requireme provide a description of the individual's project role, including ents, here:

-Project Ro e:
+Project Role:

-Explanatio 1:
+Explanation: